The common belief is that high cholesterol is the cause of blockage of the arteries, leading to heart problems, among other things.

 High cholesterol is not the cause of cardiovascular disease, but its consequence.
 Instead of treating symptoms by prescribing medication, it is better to adjust our lifestyle.

 The first time my husband and I went to the doctor for a blood and urine test we were past 60.
 Nowadays I regret I haven’t done any testing before that.
 Because then I would be able to see if there was a pattern.

 Apart from discovering my vitamin D deficiency, I found out my cholesterol levels were way too high, as were my husband’s.
-On my question “Is high cholesterol dangerous?” the doctor immediately suggested taking statins and to do that the rest of our lives.
-Statin is a cholesterol reducing medicine.
-We weren’t enthusiastic about this suggestion.
+On my question “Is high cholesterol dangerous?” the doctor immediately suggested taking statins and to do that for the rest of our lives.
+Statin is a cholesterol-reducing medicine.

 How to reduce high cholesterol levels?

 The doctor couldn’t say anything about reducing cholesterol levels through food.
 He remarked we could try to lose some weight and left it up to us to investigate the right food intake.